Snaacky/thewiki/docs/guides/htpc.md

 #### Library

-Kodi offers many ways to import your content, with the easiest being the [PlexKodiConnect](https://github.com/croneter/PlexKodiConnect) addon, a plugin simply allows you to access your existing Plex library through Kodi.
+Kodi offers many ways to import your content, with the easiest being the [PlexKodiConnect](https://github.com/croneter/PlexKodiConnect) addon, a plugin that allows you to access your existing Plex library through Kodi.

 Alternatively, you can use network shares like SMB or local drives such as an internal/external HDD.